 Restaurant sales consist of food and beverage sales, net of discounts, at our restaurants.
 Restaurant sales are influenced by customer traffic, menu price increases, promotions, new restaurant openings and closures of restaurants.
 New restaurants are included in comparable restaurant sales after they have been open for 12 months.
-Sales from the acquired restaurants are excluded from changes in our comparable restaurant sales in the second quarter of 2013 as they were not operated by us for the entire second quarter of 2012.
 For comparative purposes, the calculation of the changes in comparable restaurant sales is based on a 52-week year.

 - Cost of sales consists of food, paper and beverage costs including packaging costs, less purchase discounts.
 Cost of sales is generally influenced by changes in commodity costs, the mix of items sold and the effectiveness of our restaurant-level controls to manage food and paper costs. - Restaurant wages and related expenses include all restaurant management and hourly productive labor costs and related benefits, employer payroll taxes and restaurant-level bonuses.
-Payroll and related benefits are subject to inflation, including minimum wage increases and increased costs for health insurance, including changes form the comprehensive federal health care reform law, workers' compensation insurance and state unemployment insurance. - Restaurant rent expense includes base rent and contingent rent on our leases characterized as operating leases, reduced by the amortization of deferred gains on sale-leaseback transactions. - Other restaurant operating expenses include all other restaurant-level operating costs, the major components of which are royalty expenses paid to BKC, utilities, repairs and maintenance, real estate taxes and credit card fees. - Advertising expense includes all marketing and promotional expenses including advertising payments to BKC based on a percentage of sales as required under our franchise agreements. - General and administrative expenses are comprised primarily of (1) salaries and expenses associated with corporate and administrative functions that support the development and operations of our restaurants, (2) legal, auditing and other professional fees and (3) stock-based compensation expense.
+Payroll and related benefits are subject to inflation, including minimum wage increases and increased costs for health insurance, including changes from the comprehensive federal health care reform law, workers' compensation insurance and state unemployment insurance. - Restaurant rent expense includes base rent and contingent rent on our leases characterized as operating leases, reduced by the amortization of deferred gains on sale-leaseback transactions. - Other restaurant operating expenses include all other restaurant-level operating costs, the major components of which are royalty expenses paid to BKC, utilities, repairs and maintenance, real estate taxes and credit card fees. - Advertising expense includes all marketing and promotional expenses including advertising payments to BKC based on a percentage of sales as required under our franchise agreements. - General and administrative expenses are comprised primarily of (1) salaries and expenses associated with corporate and administrative functions that support the development and operations of our restaurants, (2) legal, auditing and other professional fees and (3) stock-based compensation expense.
 Historical general and administrative expenses exclude all amounts associated with Fiesta as those amounts are included in loss from discontinued operations and include a reduction to general and administrative expenses as if the transition services agreement with Fiesta was in place for all periods presented. - EBITDA and Adjusted EBITDA.
 EBITDA and Adjusted EBITDA are non-GAAP financial measures.
-EBITDA represents net income or loss from continuing operations, before income taxes, interest expense and depreciation and amortization.
+EBITDA represents net income or loss from continuing operations before income taxes, interest expense and depreciation and amortization.
 Adjusted EBITDA represents EBITDA as adjusted to exclude impairment and other lease charges, acquisition and integration costs, EEOC litigation and settlement costs, stock compensation expense and loss on extinguishment of debt.
 We exclude these items from EBITDA when evaluating our operating performance and believe that Adjusted EBITDA provides a more meaningful comparison than EBITDA of our core business operating results, as well as with those of other similar companies that may have different capital structures.
 Management believes that EBITDA and Adjusted EBITDA, when viewed with our results of operations calculated in accordance with GAAP and our reconciliation of Adjusted EBITDA to net loss from continuing operations, provide useful information about our operating performance and period-over-period growth, and provide additional information that is useful for evaluating the operating performance of our core business without regard to potential distortions.
 Additionally, management believes that EBITDA and Adjusted EBITDA permit investors to gain an understanding of the factors and trends affecting our ongoing cash earnings, from which capital investments are made and debt is serviced.
 However, EBITDA and Adjusted EBITDA are not measures of financial performance or liquidity under GAAP and, accordingly, should not be considered as alternatives to net loss from continuing operations of other companies.
-For a reconciliation between net loss from continuing operations and EBITDA and Adjusted EBITDA see page 22.
+For a reconciliation between net loss from continuing operations and EBITDA and Adjusted EBITDA see page 23.